Under 2 hours

 Check the belt while your vacuum is disassembled and replace it if it’s worn or damaged.
 Some manufacturers recommend lubricating the roller brush bearings.
 Wipe out the area where the brush is housed.

-Look behind the brush for a small hole that leads to a passageway to the canister.
+Look behind the vacuum brush for a small hole that leads to a passageway to the canister.
 Dirt and debris go through the hole and passage when you’re cleaning, so be sure free they are clear of obstructions.

-Finish by wiping the exterior of the vacuum and its parts.
+Finish by wiping the exterior of the vacuum cleaner and its parts.
 Reassemble the vacuum and run for 30 seconds or so to loosen any clogs.

 A bagged vacuum also benefits from a deep cleaning at least once every six months or as needed.